-Use a microfiber cloth to scrub the pumpice-like paste onto your stove top, let sit and then wipe clean.
+Use a microfiber cloth to scrub the pumice-like paste onto your stove top, let sit, and then wipe clean.

-Cinch glass cleaner dissolves grease and gives my stove top a streak-free shine.
-Simply spray it on your glass stove top, let sit and wipe off!
+Cinch glass cleaner dissolves grease and gives my glass stove top a streak-free shine.
+Simply spray it on your glass cooktop, let sit, and wipe off!

 Wiping the stove top off with a Mr. Clean Magic Eraser or a microfiber towel has given me the best results in the past.